cisagov/ScubaGear/baselines/powerplatform.md

 policies can be created to restrict the connectors used with Power Apps created in an environment.
 A DLP policy can be created to affect all or some environments or exclude certain environments.
-The narrower policy will be enforced when there is a conflict.
+The more restrictive policy will be enforced when there is a conflict.

 Connectors can be separated by creating a DLP policy assigning them to one of three groups: Business, Non-Business, and Blocked.
 Connectors in different groups cannot be used in the same Power App.
 Connectors in the Blocked group cannot be used at all.
-Note: Some M365 connectors cannot be blocked (e.g., Teams and SharePoint connectors).
+(Note: Some M365 connectors cannot be blocked, such as Teams and SharePoint connectors).

 In the DLP policy, connectors can be configured to restrict read and write permissions to the data source/service.
 Connectors that cannot